jim-schwoebel/sound_event_detection/README.md

 # acoustic_event_detection
 A repository for manually annotating files for creating labeled acoustic datasets for machine learning.

+Just put audio files in the ./data folder, run label_files.py, and then you're ready to get started labeling!

 ![](https://media.giphy.com/media/vybWlRniCXzZC/giphy.gif)

 ## How to get started